1. Introduction

 In policy iteration, we start with a fixed policy.
 Conversely, in value iteration, we begin by selecting the value function.
 Then, in both algorithms, we iteratively improve until we reach convergence.

 The policy iteration algorithm updates the policy.
-The value iteration algorithm iterates over the value function instead.
+Hence, the value iteration algorithm iterates over the value function instead.
 Still, both algorithms implicitly update the policy and state value function in each iteration.

-In each iteration, the policy iteration function goes through two phases.
-One phase evaluates the policy, and the other one improves it.
-The value iteration function covers these two phases by taking a maximum over the utility function for all possible actions.
+In each iteration, the policy iteration function has two phases.
+The first evaluates the policy, and the other improves it.
+Additionally, the value iteration function covers these two phases by maximizing the utility function for all possible actions.

 The value iteration algorithm is straightforward.
 It combines two phases of the policy iteration into a single update operation.
-However, the value iteration function runs through all possible actions at once to find the maximum action value.
-Subsequently, the value iteration algorithm is computationally heavier.
+However, the value iteration function simultaneously runs through all possible actions to find the maximum action value, making the algorithm computationally heavier.

 Both algorithms are guaranteed to converge to an optimal policy in the end.
 Yet, the policy iteration algorithm converges within fewer iterations.
 As a result, the policy iteration is reported to conclude faster than the value iteration algorithm.